zukunft/zukunft.com/docs/llm/coding.md

    change, say so and record the gap in `docs/llm/pending_prio_2.md`; a visible gap is honest, a quiet approximation is not.
 Worked example and the review
    question: `docs/llm/structure.md`.
+4. **Never a plain delete without change log.** Every database row is removed through the object's logged delete (`del()` → `sql_type::LOG`), so that who removed what and when can always be reconstructed and the row can be undone.
+   This holds for test cleanups too: a cleanup that needs a plain delete is a bug in the logged delete, not a reason to bypass it.
+The only rows that may go without a log entry are derived data that the next read recreates (cache rows, formula elements) and the change log rows of deleted test rows — and every such exception is guarded by more than one layer at once: the class is listed in `def::CLASSES_NO_CHANGE_LOG`, the sql builder says so in its name (`del_sql_list_without_log`, `del_all`), and a unit test with the sql fixture covers the statement.
+A plain delete that misses one layer is rejected in review.
+Details and the current exceptions:
+   `docs/llm/architecture.md`.
+5. Every database access uses a prepared sql statement Every read and every write goes through one named, prepared statement (or one sql function that wraps the writes and their change log), created by the sql creator and covered by an sql fixture in `src/test/resources/db/<class>/`.
+Never assemble a statement per field at
+   runtime: `sandbox_multi::save_fields_func()` and the remaining `*_fields_func` code are legacy and must not be called any more.
+A new write needs its own prepared statement (e.g. an exclude of a user value), its fixture and a unit test that compares the two (see docs/llm/testing.md), so the statement is reviewable before it ever touches the database.
+This is what rule 4 relies on: a delete or exclusion that is not one prepared statement together with its change log entry cannot be audited.

 ## Build / test / commit